 Goose Berry growing in South Africa

 Gooseberries are probably one of the more well-known berry plants and fruits in South Africa.
-Other than the processed products, the fresh fruit are now found in more markets and chain stores during the last 2 years.
+Other than the processed products, the fresh fruit are now found in more markets and chain stores during the last couple of years.
 The market for this highly valued and nutritional berry is increasingly growing as our market also tends to focus more on organic and healthier food options.

 Cape Gooseberry – Physalis peruviana

 Physalis was originally discovered and named in Peru and was known to the Incas.
 It is an herbaceous perennial which grows wild in the Andes.
 Its common name originated in Australia after its journey from South Africa to the Cape of Good Hope, even though it is not a native to the Cape Province.

 It is a straggling, upright bushy shrub, up to 1.8m tall that bears yellow fruit inside a brown papery envelope, resembling a Chinese lantern, called a husk.
 With a sweet pineapple-like flavour, the fruit (also called Inca berry or ground cherry) is native to South America.

 Grows and fruits well in a pot or may be used as a border plant where the soft grey-green foliage can be used to offset other species.
 It can also serve as a great border filler, where the fruit can be accessed and freely eaten.

 Interested in buying berries plants?

 If you are interested in buying berry plants please click the link below fill in our online enquiry form to so we can get back you regarding berry availability